Indometacin: Mechanism of action

 Indometacin, a non-steroidal anti-inflammatory drug (NSAID), has similar mode of action when compared to other drugs in this group.
 It is a nonselective inhibitor of cyclooxygenase (COX) 1 and 2, the enzymes that participate in prostaglandin synthesis from arachidonic acid.
 Prostaglandins are hormone-like molecules normally found in the body, where they have a wide variety of effects, some of which lead to pain, fever, and inflammation.
 By inhibiting the synthesis of prostaglandins, indometacin can reduce pain, fever, and inflammation.
-Indometacin mechanism of action, along with several other NSAIDs that inhibit COX, was described in 1971.
+Mechanism of action of indomethacin, along with several other NSAIDs that inhibit COX, was described in 1971.

 Additionally, indometacin has recently been found to be a positive allosteric modulator (PAM) of the CB1 cannabinoid receptor.
 By enhancing the binding and signalling of endogenous cannabinoids such as anandamide, PAMs may elicit increased cannabinergic signalling in a tissue specific manner, reducing the incidence of problematic side effects such as psychoactivity while maintaining some antinociceptive activity.